Prem-halder/mission-pp/README.md

 # mission-pp
 This is where it all started.
-The journey of success.
+The journey of a avg student.
 This repository documents my journey from a student of BSC Computer Science (hons) to a software developer.

 ## Goals